Full Array Led vs OLED in a TV - What’s the Difference?

 Stay tuned and we'll cover the main differences and how they matter for YOU.

-For this comparison, we will be using the Sony Bravia X90L (Full-Array LED) and the Sony Bravia A80L (OLED) as examples, as they are both powered by Sony’s 2023 Cognitive Processor XR.
-This similarity should make it easier to focus on the screen differences when it comes to OLED vs. LED (Full-Array).
+For this comparison, we will be using the Sony Bravia X90L (Full-Array LED) and the Sony BRAVIA 8 (OLED) as examples, as two popular models within Sony's TV range, this should make it easier to focus on the screen differences when it comes to OLED vs. LED (Full-Array).

 Don't like reading?
 Check out our YouTube video on the topic below: